apache/mesos/docs/scheduler-http-api.md

 NOTE: To force shutdown a framework before the framework timeout elapses (e.g., during framework development and testing), either the framework can send `TEARDOWN` call (part of Scheduler API) or an operator can use the "/master/teardown" endpoint (part of Operator API).

-If the scheduler realizes that its subscription connection to "/scheduler" is broken, it should attempt to open a new persistent connection to the
-"/scheduler" (on possibly new master based on the result of master detection) and resubscribe.
-It should not send new non-subscribe HTTP requests to "/scheduler" unless it gets a `SUBSCRIBED` event; such requests will result in "403 Forbidden".
+If the scheduler realizes that its subscription connection to "/scheduler" is broken or the master has changed (e.g., via ZooKeeper) it should resubscribe (using a backoff strategy).
+This is done by sending a `SUBSCRIBE` request (with framework ID set) on a **new** persistent connection to the "/scheduler" endpoint on the (possibly new) master.
+It should not send new non-subscribe HTTP requests to "/scheduler" unless it receives a `SUBSCRIBED` event; such requests will result in "403 Forbidden".

 If the master does not realize that the subscription connection is broken, but the scheduler realizes it, the scheduler might open a new persistent connection to
 "/scheduler" via `SUBSCRIBE`.
-In this case, the semantics depend on the value of `subscribe.force`.
-If set to true, master closes the existing subscription connection and allows subscription on the new connection.
-If set to false, the new connection attempt is disallowed in favor of the existing connection.
-The invariant here is that, only one persistent subscription connection for a given FrameworkID is allowed on the master.
-For HA schedulers, it is recommended that a scheduler instance set `subscribe.force` to true only when it just got elected and set it to false for all subsequent reconnection attempts (e.g, due to disconnection or master failover).
+In this case, the master closes the existing subscription connection and allows subscription on the new connection.
+The invariant here is that only one persistent subscription connection for a given framework ID is allowed on the master.

 ### Network partitions

 In the case of a network partition, the subscription connection between the scheduler and master might not necessarily break.
-To be able to detect this scenario, master periodically (e.g., 15s) sends `HEARTBEAT` events (similar in vein to Twitter's Streaming API).
-If a scheduler doesn't receive a bunch (e.g., 5) of these heartbeats within a time window, it should immediately disconnect and try to re-subscribe.
-It is highly recommended for schedulers to use an exponential backoff strategy (e.g., upto a maximum of 15s) to avoid overwhelming the master while reconnecting.
+To be able to detect this scenario, master periodically (e.g., 15s) sends `HEARTBEAT` events (similar to Twitter's Streaming API).
+If a scheduler doesn't receive a bunch (e.g., 5) of these heartbeats within a time window, it should immediately disconnect and try to resubscribe.
+It is highly recommended for schedulers to use an exponential backoff strategy (e.g., up to a maximum of 15s) to avoid overwhelming the master while reconnecting.
 Schedulers can use a similar timeout (e.g., 75s) for receiving responses to any HTTP requests.

 ## Master detection